-At Technip Energies, we value and believe that every individual is a talent with their own unique iourney.
+At Technip Energies, we value and believe that every individual is a talent with their own earlier in the year.
+To support individuals to thrive and grow, we have also introduced discussion around how each individual lives the Company Values, project their career aspirations and learning opportunities.